qforestlab/treeseg_propagation/readme.md

 ### Tree Instance Propagation to Original Plot Point Cloud

 This repo contains two scripts aimed at removing points present in tree instances from original plot point clouds using distance-based thresholding.
+Given a set of segmented tree point clouds, and the original, unedited plot point cloud, the segmented tree points will be propagated to the plot point cloud and removed.

 ---